TurkeyMcMac/mmmaze/README.md

 ## Windows Support

 You can download a pre-built Windows binary from the GitHub releases section.
+It runs on the Windows Console specifically.
 My procedure to build it using MingW and PDCurses is as follows:

     make -C ../PDCurses/wincon -j CC=x86_64-w64-mingw32-gcc CFLAGS='-I.. -Os -flto' pdcurses.a &&
     make exe=mmmaze.exe CC=x86_64-w64-mingw32-gcc CFLAGS='-ansi -pedantic -Wall -Wextra -I../PDCurses -Os -flto -Wl,--gc-sections,--strip-all' LDLIBS='../PDCurses/wincon/pdcurses.a'